-Fishery-independent data are generated each year by the IPHC's Fishery-Independent Setline Survey (FISS), selecting annual stations from an 1890-station design (IPHC-2023-AM099-10) covering the range of Pacific halibut habitat in Convention waters from the northern Bering Sea and Aleutian Islands to California, and depths of 10-400 fathoms (Figure 1).
+Fishery-independent data are generated each year by the IPHC's Fishery-Independent Setline Survey (FISS), selecting annual stations from an 1890-station design (IPHC-2024-AM100-09) covering the range of Pacific halibut habitat in Convention waters from the northern Bering Sea and Aleutian Islands to California, and depths of 10-400 fathoms (Figure 1).
 The FISS generates catch rate information, as well as biological data from individual fish sampled randomly from the catch, including sex, weight, length, age, maturity, and the presence of prior hooking injury.
 Data are initially compiled by IPHC Regulatory Area, aggregated to the four Biological Regions (Seitz et al. 2017), Region 2 (Areas 2A, 2B, and 2C), Region 3 (Areas 3A, 3B), Region 4 (4A, 4CDE) and Region 4B, and finally to the coastwide level.

-The time-series of these data are analyzed via space-time modelling (Webster et al. 2020) each year, in their entirety, for use in the stock assessment as new observations become available that inform the time-series.
-The 2022 FISS (IPHC-2023-AM099-08), was reduced from the initial design mainly due to vessel recruitment challenges, but completed sampling in all IPHC Regulatory Areas.
-The time-series of modelled FISS data extends from 1993-2022.
+The time-series of these data 1 are analyzed via space-time modelling (Webster et al. 2020) each year, in their entirety, for use in the stock assessment as new observations become available that inform the time-series.
+The 2023 FISS (IPHC-2024-AM100-08), was reduced from the initial design due to revenue considerations, but completed sampling in IPHC Regulatory Areas 2A through 3B.
+The modelled results also include National Oceanographic and Atmospheric Administration (NOAA) Fisheries and Alaska Department of Fish and Game (ADF&G) trawl survey data in IPHC Regulatory Areas 4A and 4CDE.
+The time-series of modelled FISS data extends from 1993-2023.